Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Distributed Deployments
 -----------------------

-Security Onion also supports Elastic clustering.
+Security Onion supports Elastic clustering.
 In this configuration, Elasticsearch instances join together to create a single cluster.
-However, please keep in mind that this requires more maintenance, more knowledge of Elasticsearch internals, and more traffic between nodes in the cluster.

 When using Elastic clustering, index deletion is based on the ``delete`` settings shown in the global pillar above.
 The ``delete`` settings in the global pillar configure :ref:`curator` to delete indices older than the value given.
 For each index, please ensure that the ``close`` setting is set to a smaller value than the ``delete`` setting.

 Let's discuss the process for determining appropriate ``delete`` settings.
 First, check your indices using :ref:`so-elasticsearch-query` to query ``_cat/indices``.
 For example: